fred-mcmaster/CardGame/README.md

 This is a library build for card games.

 There are a few class created - Game, Card, Deck, Hand, Player.
-They have their own ttributes, methods and some of them includes constructor built for game use.
+They have their own attributes, methods and some of them includes constructor built for game use.

-For example, Card class with rank value, and suit attributes.
-Deck class have Shuffling function.
+Card class with rank value, and suit attributes.
+Deck class have newDeck, Shuffling function.
 Player class include player name, id with getter, setter created.

 Due to the time limiation, a few alogrithms are not full implemented such as CardSort, CompareCard and so on.